Marco Reus: 2019–2024

 On 6 July 2023, Reus announced that he would step down as club captain for the 2023–24 season.
 On 1 November, Reus scored the winner in a 1–0 home victory over TSG Hoffenheim in the DFB-Pokal, helping his team advance to the next round.
 Three days later, Reus played in his 400th match for Borussia Dortmund in all competitions in Der Klassiker against Bayern Munich, to be the sixth player to achieve this milestone, only behind Michael Zorc, Mats Hummels, Roman Weidenfeller, Stefan Reuter and Lars Ricken.
 The game ended in a 4–0 loss to Dortmund, although Reus was praised for his performance.
 Three weeks later, Reus scored his first Champions League goal of the season in a 3–1 away victory over AC Milan in the group stage.
 He and his team would top Group F consisting of Paris, Milan and Newcastle in December 2024, after a 1–1 home draw over Paris.
 On 24 March 2024, Reus scored his second goal of that season's Champions League campaign, a second leg round of 16 match against PSV Eindhoven, which ended in a 2–0 home victory (3–1 on aggregate) for Dortmund.
 This would mark his 24th and last ever goal of the competition.
 A week later Reus would be part of a 2–0 away victory at Allianz Arena against Bayern Munich, making a crucial step towards securing Champions League spots for the following season.
 On 1 May 2024, Reus was part of a 1–0 home victory over Paris Saint Germain in the semi-final first leg of the Champions League.
 Two days later he announced his departure from Dortmund at the end of the season, after a mutual decision not to renew his contract, signaling an end of his 12-year stay at the club.
-On the same weekend after announcing his departure, Reus would be involved in three goals, of which he scored a chip shot, in a 5–1 home victory over FC Augsburg.
+On the same weekend after announcing his departure, Reus would be involved in three goals, of which he scored a chip shot assisted by debutant Kjell Wätjen who used to be his match mascot, in a 5–1 home victory over FC Augsburg.
 Three days later, he and his team won the second leg match in Paris, once again with 1–0, advancing to the final for the first time since 2013.
 On the final matchday of the 2023–24 season, he scored a free-kick goal and provided an assist in a 4–0 win over Darmstadt at the Signal Iduna Park, his last ever match on homesoil.
 On 1 June, in the Champions League final, he played his last match for the club against Real Madrid, who had beaten Bayern Munich prior, which ended in a 2–0 defeat for Dortmund, once again at Wembley Stadium.
-He would end his final season at the club with nine goals scored and seven assists provided across all three competitions.
+He would end his final season at the club with nine goals scored and eleven assists provided across all three competitions.